experimentarium/times/docs/part-2/06-equations.md

 #### Overview

 The user constraint facility in TIMES provides a very powerful tool for specifying a large variety of custom user constraints in a TIMES model.
 Such constraints can refer to practically any combination of individual variables.
 Moreover, the constraint definitions can be optionally refined by specifying additional modifier attributes that are applied to specific components (variable terms) of the constraints.
-The modifier attributes available in the current version are listed in Table 25.
+The modifier attributes available in the current version are listed in {numref}`uc-modifier-attributes`.
 The note \"DYN only\" in the table means that the attribute is valid for dynamic constraints only (the constraint is in those cases automatically defined as dynamic if the attribute is used).

-As indicated in Table 25, one can easily specify, for example, that the FLO coefficients of the user constraint should apply to the sum of all annual flows in each period, by using the PERIOD attribute.
+As indicated in {numref}`uc-modifier-attributes`, one can easily specify, for example, that the FLO coefficients of the user constraint should apply to the sum of all annual flows in each period, by using the PERIOD attribute.
 In addition, as cumulative user constraints (summed over periods) are typically almost always meant to be applied also to the sum of the annual flows/activities in each period, the PERIOD modifier is now by default applied to the FLO, ACT, IRE, COMPRD and COMCON components of all cumulative constraints (this can be overridden by the explicit use of the input set **uc_ts_sum** for the constraint).
 The specification of various kinds of cumulative constraints is thus possible quite easily.

 #### Cost modifiers (COST, TAX, SUB, DELIV)